 Toyota’s solution to the problem was to make changes to the vehicles’ software.
 The automaker has not said precisely how the software reduces overheating.
 Hogan’s suit alleges that the software fix was a cheap way out that did not remedy the safety defect.
 Martha Anderson, a schoolteacher in South Orange County told the Times that she was driving home from a shopping center when her 2012 Prius, which had the software fix, lost power at a busy intersection in Laguna Niguel.

 She was able to pull over into a parking space on a side street.
-Anderson said she was shaken up by it and was grateful she wasn’t on the freeway when the car lost power.
+Anderson claimed that when the car lost power, it shook her and made her thankful that she wasn’t on the freeway.
 Anderson brought the car into Hogan’s dealership where mechanics found that the inverter had overheated so badly that two holes were blown through the aluminum case and steel bolts had melted.
 Hogan refuses to sell cars such as Anderson’s because it poses a danger to consumers.

 Our Orange County auto defect lawyers commend Hogan for standing up to Toyota.
 As attorneys who represent those who are injured by auto defects, we firmly believe that Toyota to step up to the plate and provide a proper fix for these recalled vehicles.
 Expecting consumers to drive away in vehicles that could put them in harm’s way is unacceptable.